igematberkeley/igem-at-berkeley-web/content/ferb/_index.md

 &nbsp;
 ### History

-This is the third year of the Training Team, which originally began in Spring of 2021 as the Training Rotation Program (TRP) and only had about 15 students.
+This is the fourth year of the Training Team, which originally began in Spring of 2021 as the Training Rotation Program (TRP) and only had about 15 students.
 The following year (Fall 2021), the program was revamped into the Training Team and hosted almost 100 students.
 During the 2022-2023 Academic Year, [Foundations in Engineering Biology (FERB)](/apply) was spearheaded with the fall semester focusing on the introductory foundations of synthetic and computational biology and the spring semester conducting a research project using fundamental wet-lab techniques.
 Internally, we still refer to this group of students as iGEM’s Training Team, but Foundations of Engineering Biology is the exact same thing.